After dozens of articles on CBD and anxiety involving 100's of NIH studies, one thing kept popping up.

 CBD versus THC for mitochondria response

-Every cell in your body is teaming with mitochondria.
+Every cell in your body is teeming with mitochondria.

-Little ancient bacteria our ancestors took to their cells.
+Little ancient bacteria our ancestors hijacked into their cells.

 They even have their own DNA (bacterial DNA).

-If you spend a few 1000 hours buried in NIH studies, you start to realize that this the hole in the aging dam that eventually brings the whole thing down.
+If you spend a few 1000 hours buried in NIH studies, you start to realize that this is a hole in the aging dam that eventually brings the whole thing down.

 You can learn all it about at our CBD and mitochondria here but let's look specifically at THC versus CBD for our energy producers.

 Interestingly, the effect continued: